yi15922/slogo/README.md

 Interesting data files:
 We did not use data files to run SLogo programs, but we could implement that by using a Scanner to read from a file and pass lines in to the Compiler.
+However, some challenging commands to compile/run are featured in the `CommandTest` class, in the method named `testComplicatedCommands`

 Known Bugs:
 * Some commands related to angles return values that are slightly off due to rounding.